siesgstarena/labs/README.md

 ## License

-All the notebooks in this repository are published under the terms of the MIT License, as found in the [LICENSE](LICENSE) file.
+All the content in this repository are published under the terms of the MIT License, as found in the [LICENSE](LICENSE) file.